 - permutation tests for logistic regression and inference from small datasets with many covariates,

 - stochastic modeling of tumor growth and metastasis,

 - weakest-link modeling for studying cause-effect in biological and medical phenomena,

 - meta-analysis and evaluating quality of life, and

 - behavioral and health outcomes of patients undergoing cancer treatment.

 The BF also has faculty with expertise in epidemiology, statistical genetics, bioinformatics, genomics and proteomics.
-In addition, a senior scientific editor is available to ensure the clarity and accuracy of grant proposals and scientific manuscripts.

 Learn more about our services.